pivotal/blog/content/post/multi-homed-bosh-director.md

 ---

-vSphere users ask, "How do I configure my BOSH director so that it can communicate with my vCenter but my deployed VMs can't?"
+vSphere users ask, "How do I configure my BOSH director so that it can communicate with my vCenter but the director's deployed VMs can't?"

-One technique is to use a multi-homed BOSH director.
-We describe such a deployment.
+One technique is to use a multi-homed BOSH director combined with the BOSH [Networking Release](https://github.com/cloudfoundry/networking-release) (a BOSH release which enables customization of the VM's routing table, allowing more routes than the default gateway).

 ## Network Diagram